Computer-aided manufacturing

-Computer-aided manufacturing (CAM) also known as computer-aided modeling or computer-aided machining is the use of software to control machine tools in the manufacturing of work pieces.
+Computer-aided manufacturing (CAM), also known as computer-aided modeling or computer-aided machining is the use of software to control machine tools in the manufacturing of work pieces.
 This is not the only definition for CAM, but it is the most common.
 It may also refer to the use of a computer to assist in all operations of a manufacturing plant, including planning, management, transportation and storage.
 Its primary purpose is to create a faster production process and components and tooling with more precise dimensions and material consistency, which in some cases, uses only the required amount of raw material (thus minimizing waste), while simultaneously reducing energy consumption.

 CAM is now a system used in schools and lower educational purposes.

 CAM is a subsequent computer-aided process after computer-aided design (CAD) and sometimes computer-aided engineering (CAE), as the model generated in CAD and verified in CAE can be input into CAM software, which then controls the machine tool.
-CAM is used in many schools alongside computer-aided design (CAD) to create objects.
+CAM is used in many schools alongside CAD to create objects.

 Overview

-Traditionally, CAM has been considered a numerical control (NC) programming tool, wherein two-dimensional (2-D) or three-dimensional (3-D) models of components are generated in CAD.
+Traditionally, CAM has been a numerical control (NC) programming tool, wherein two-dimensional (2-D) or three-dimensional (3-D) models of components are generated in CAD.
 As with other "computer-aided" technologies, CAM does not eliminate the need for skilled professionals such as manufacturing engineers, NC programmers, or machinists.
 CAM leverages both the value of the most skilled manufacturing professionals through advanced productivity tools, while building the skills of new professionals through visualization, simulation and optimization tools.

-A CAM tool generally converts a model to a language the target machine in question understands, typically G-Code.
+A CAM tool generally converts a model to a language the target machine in question understands, typically G-code.
 The numerical control can be applied to machining tools, or more recently to 3D printers.